 Taking two courses together, students in the community share common experiences beginning in the first week of classes.
 It’s natural to share notes, breaks, and lunch, so friendships form early.
 Study groups are easy to find at exam time.

 At Freshman Orientation you’ll register for one of the 22 Learning Communities scheduled for Fall 2014.
 The earlier in the summer you are able to register for classes, the more choices for communities you’ll have.

 Academic Advising staff and FYI Mentors will assist you in registering for your Community and for the additional courses you’ll need to complete your first-semester schedule.

 Choose an FYI Community

-22 communities are scheduled for Fall 2014.
-Before you attend your Freshman Orientation Workshop, consider the descriptions of the thematically linked courses available.
+Before you meet with your academic advisor, consider the descriptions of the paired courses available.

 The general education courses are drawn from the sciences, the arts and humanities, the social sciences, and education.
 Remember that you’ll add additional courses to your schedule, so feel free to try something new, that may or may not be required for a particular major.
 All these courses fulfill college requirements.

 The topics for English 110 (College Writing 1) vary as well.
 Brief descriptions of the topics offered can be found HERE.